Adamya-Gupta/HomeServer-Guide/README.md

 ### Step2: DHCP IP Binding / Static IP
 > [!IMPORTANT]
-> This will ensure that your server always gets the same IP address which you assigned during installation , otherwise DHCP will automatically assign different IP everytime and you to reroute everything to a new IP address everytime.
+> This will ensure that your server always gets the same IP address which you assigned during installation , otherwise DHCP will automatically assign different IP everytime and you have to reroute everything to a new IP address everytime.

 > [!TIP]
 > Every router has little different admin settings so names can be like IP Reserve , Static IP , etc.